Virtus Multi-Sector Fixed Income Series Commentary

 Markets recovered rather quickly from the initial shock of the Brexit vote, though the British pound continued to slump.
 Versus the U.S. dollar, the pound fluctuated below 1.34 for the quarter, reaching a low of 1.29 in mid-August.
 Downward growth estimates led the Bank of England (BOE) to cut its key interest rate for the first time in seven years to a record-low level of 0.25%.
 The BOE also announced a stimulus program of gilts, corporate bonds, and a bank lending program.
 Despite encouraging economic releases in August, the U.K.’s future remains uncertain as the disentanglement process from the EU has yet to begin.
 Filling the political vacuum in Brexit’s wake, Theresa May, the new Conservative party leader, will chart the course.

 Global Central Banks: September brought heightened concerns about the ability and willingness of central banks to fight chronic low inflation and weak growth.
 The decision by the European Central Bank (ECB) to leave interest rates and its stimulus program unchanged was a precipitating factor in a widespread market sell-off, reinforced by fears that the Bank of Japan (BOJ) had run out of quantitative easing tools.
 Hawkish signals from the U.S. Federal Reserve added to the volatility.
 The BOJ subsequently decided not to change rates but to shift its focus to stabilizing the long end of the yield curve.
 This bolstered market sentiment, as did the Fed’s eventual decision to stand pat.
-The VIX measure of volatility, which spiked on worries over the central banks, returned to its ultra-low levels of 11 to 14.
+The VIX measure of volatility, which spiked on worries over the central banks, returned to its ultra-low levels of 11 to 14, from a high of 28 in February.

 Federal Reserve: While the FOMC kept the benchmark rate at 0.25%-0.50% at its September meeting, three dissenters favored a hike.
 Chair Janet Yellen stated that the case for an increase had strengthened, but the policymaking body was willing “to wait for further evidence of continued progress toward its objectives.”
 September saw a flattening of the dot plot of the Fed’s medium- and longer-term expectations, which include a single quarter-point rate hike this year and two in 2017.
 Absent disappointing economic data or negative global developments, the probability of a December rate hike currently hovers around 57%.